-Most people that have experienced recurring dreams have wondered – what do recurring dreams mean?
+Most people that have experienced recurring dreams have wondered what they mean.

-It’s a generally accepted view that recurring dreams are trying to tell us something.
+It’s a generally accepted view that dreams which happen over and over are trying to tell us something.

 “We dream about what concerns us most,” Dr Angel Morgan